Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/us_g002/readme.md

 ## 2. Requirements

-**US G002** As PM, I want the team to use the defined project repo, and set up a tool for project management.
+**US G002** As Project Manager, I want the team to use the defined project repo, and set up a tool for project management.

 **Acceptance Criteria:**